 The electives in Sport Management are offered through the Sports Sciences department and prepare students for management and leadership positions in the rapidly expanding sport and fitness industries.
-This elective path provides training and experiential learning opportunities for students pursuing management careers with professional sports franchises, intercollegiate athletic departments, intramural and recreational sports programs, as well as, health and fitness clubs.
-In addition to the required MBA courses, students in the Sport Management electives will complete 3 elective courses focused on key functional knowledge in the sport and fitness industries such as sales, marketing, finance, public relations, operations, and facilities and event management.
+These electives provide training and experiential learning opportunities for students pursuing management careers with professional sports franchises, intercollegiate athletic departments, intramural and recreational sports programs, as well as, health and fitness clubs.

 Sport Management Electives:

 - SPTS 265.
 Advanced Sports Law (4) This course addresses legal issues and responsibilities relevant to professionals in the areas of sports medicine, sport management, sport pedagogy and athletics.
 General legal principles supported by case law in such areas as negligence, contract law, constitutional law, antitrust laws and unlawful discrimination are offered.

 - SPTS 269.
 Advanced Management of Sport Enterprises (4) The purpose of this class is to prepare graduate students to lead in the unique business environment of sport.
 The unique governance structure of intercollegiate athletics and professional sports will be presented.
 Students will then develop a multi-frame approach to management of sport organizations.
 Students will also explore the subjective nature of leadership to develop a style best suited for sport.
 Emphasis will be placed on the integration of applied research using leadership and management theories.